Valerio Zurlini: Biography

-In 1961 Zurlini filmed Girl with a Suitcase, a successful intimist drama, starring Claudia Cardinale, who became a film star in Italy, and Jacques Perrin, who would become Zurlini's favorite actor.
-In 1962 Zurlini's film Family Diary earned him the Golden Lion at the Venice Film Festival (it tied with Tarkovsky's Ivan's Childhood).
-Zurlini had a masterful skill for screen adaptations.
+In 1961, Zurlini filmed Girl with a Suitcase, starring Claudia Cardinale, who became a film star in Italy, and Jacques Perrin, who would become Zurlini's favorite actor.
+His 1962 film Family Diary earned Zurlini the Golden Lion at the Venice Film Festival (it tied with Tarkovsky's Ivan's Childhood).
 Both The Girls of San Frediano and Family Diary were based on Vasco Pratolini's work.

-Zurlini admired the work of Italian novelist Giorgio Bassani and hoped to adapt his novel The Garden of the Finzi-Continis, which was subsequently directed by Vittorio De Sica in 1971 (see The Garden of the Finzi-Continis (film)).
+The Camp Followers (1965) was entered into the 4th Moscow International Film Festival, where it won the Special Silver Prize.
+Zurlini admired the work of Italian novelist Giorgio Bassani and hoped to adapt his novel The Garden of the Finzi-Continis, which was subsequently directed by Vittorio De Sica in 1971 (see The Garden of the Finzi-Continis).

-His 1965 film The Camp Followers was entered into the 4th Moscow International Film Festival where it won the Special Silver Prize.

 Zurlini's last film, The Desert of the Tartars (1976), produced by Jacques Perrin and featuring an all-star ensemble, was based on Dino Buzzati's novel of the same name.
+It earned Zurlini both the David di Donatello and the Nastro d'Argento for Best Director.
 In 1977 he was a member of the jury at the 10th Moscow International Film Festival.
-In the same year, with this film Zurlini, he won both the David di Donatello for Best Director and the Silver Ribbon for Best Director.

 The visual style of Zurlini's adaptations was informed by Giorgio de Chirico, Giorgio Morandi and Ottone Rosai's paintings.
 During the last years of his life Zurlini taught at the Centro Sperimentale di Cinematografia in Rome.
 He died in Verona on 26 October 1982.

 After Zurlini's death, his work fell into relative obscurity, but regained popularity in the 2000s after several of his retrospectives were met with success internationally.
-In 2006, the NoShame Films released The Desert of the Tartars, Violent Summer and Girl With a Suitcase on DVD.
+In 2006, NoShame Films released The Desert of the Tartars, Violent Summer and Girl With a Suitcase on DVD.